 - Propose- This is asking you to put forth suggestions or recommendations or ideas.

 Below are some task words used in this course that requires uses of a structured format to write a longer response answer of several paragraphs.

 - Examine- You will be required to look over each part of the question with a critical eye, showing pros and cons or perhaps even giving reasons why.
-You will need detailed evidence and examples in order to make any final judgements.
+You will need detailed evidence and examples to make any final judgements.